sftpgo/docs/docs/tutorials/eventmanager-folders.md

 ## Scenario 2: Copy to External SFTP Server

-### Goal

 Each time the user `vista` uploads files with `.csv` or `.xml` extensions to the `/inbound` folder, we want to automatically transfer these files to the `/push` directory on an external SFTP server.

-This is very similar to Scenario 1 — we define a copy action and a target folder using the external SFTP server as storage backend.
+The configuration is similar to Scenario 1: a copy action and a target folder that uses the external SFTP server as storage backend.

 ### Step 1: Create an SFTP Folder